Real cats really like Stray

 — King Narukami (@KingNarukami45) July 19, 2022

 There’s even a ‘Cats Watching Stray’ Twitter account retweeting all the lovely felines watching Stray.
-To learn more about Stray, check out Patrick’s full review here.
+To learn more about Stray, check out our in-depth look at the title here.